wpexpertsio/new-user-approve/readme.txt

 == Changelog ==

+= 1.5.3 =
+* add filter for link to approve/deny users

 = 1.5.2 =
 * fix link to approve new users in email to admin
 * fix bug with sending emails to new approved users